minio/docs/source/tutorials/deploy-minio-tenant.rst

 2) Configure the Persistent Volumes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+MinIO automatically generates one
-Create a :kube-docs:`Persistent Volume (PV) <concepts/storage/volumes/>`
+:kube-docs:`Persistent Volume Claim (PVC)
-for each drive on each node.
+<concepts/storage/persistent-volumes/#persistentvolumeclaims>` for each

-MinIO recommends using :kube-docs:`local <concepts/storage/volumes/#local>` PVs
+volume in the cluster.
+The cluster *must* have an equal number of
+:kube-docs:`Persistent Volumes (PV) <concepts/storage/volumes/>`.
+MinIO
-to ensure best performance and operations:
+*strongly recommends* using locally-attached storage to maximize performance and
+throughput.

+The following steps create the necessary
+:kube-docs:`StorageClass <concepts/storage/storage-classes/>` and
+:kube-docs:`local <concepts/storage/volumes/#local>` Persistent Volumes (PV)
+resources such that each MinIO Pod and their associated storage are local
+to the same Node.

+You can skip this step if the cluster already has local ``PV`` resources and a
+``StorageClass`` configured for use by the MinIO Tenant.

 a.
 Create a ``StorageClass`` for the MinIO ``local`` Volumes
 ````````````````````````````````````````````````````````````